Happyr/developer.happyr.com/_posts/2020-01-26-installing-blackfire-multiple-servers.md

 At Happyr, we have about 30 applications running across 14 Amazon EC2 servers and a lot of Lambda functions.
-Most of them are small microservice applications that are not regularly updated with new features.
+Most of them are small microservice applications that are rarely updated with new features.
 We've installed and configured the applications so we can run Blackfire's profiler on each of these applications.
-Blackfire's internal architecture allows us to install the profiler in a bit more clever way, compared to other profilers I've tried.
+Blackfire's internal architecture allows us to install the profiler in a clever way, compared to other profilers I've tried.

 This article will go over how to install Blackfire when you have multiple servers